wavemaker/docs/learn/app-development/deployment/configuration-management.md

 2. Using the [PropertyResolver](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/core/env/PropertyResolver.html) methods.
 PropertyResolver is the superclass of the environment.

-For reloadable or dynamic properties, which are supported using the above bootstrapPropertySource or dynamicPropertySources, the configuration property can be fetched every time on-demand using the environment.getProperty methods.
+For reloadable or dynamic properties supported using the above **bootstrapPropertySource** or **dynamicPropertySources**, the configuration property can be fetched every time on-demand using the `environment.getProperty` methods.

-E.g., for reading from the [environment](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/core/env/Environment.html).
+For example, reading from the [environment](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/core/env/Environment.html).

 ```java
 @Autowired